ansible/ansible/docsite/rst/intro_configuration.rst

 This string can be helpful to indicate that a file should not be directly edited because Ansible may overwrite the contents of the file.

-There are several special placeholder values that be placed in the ``ansible_managed`` string to act as macros.
+There are several special placeholder values that can be placed in the ``ansible_managed`` string.
 These are not in the default ``ansible_managed`` string because they can cause Ansible to behave as though the entire template has changed when only the ansible_managed string which has changed.